anishk74/Tetrahederon/README.md

 # Tetrahedron
-Seen a pyramid.
-Wanna visualize a Tetrahederon?
+Seen a pyramid....
+Wanna visualize a Tetrahedron?